aryehjc/GlycanApplication2022_Version3/README.md

 Version 2 of Glycan App with Dynamic Images and Graphics
 <br>
 </br>
 File upload of Glycan removed, glycan can instead be submitted on ID to display image.
-Fragmentation and CCS graphics being currently developed as of Oct 17 2022.
+Fragmentation and CCS graphics (D3 JS) being currently developed as of Oct 17 2022.